Video metadata support

 #813: Disabled some debug messages (temporary measure, just to avoid cluttering the video test output).

-Updated by Andreas Huggel about 7 years ago
+Updated by Andreas Huggel over 7 years ago

 KDE has been accepted as a mentoring organization for GSoC 2012 so this project is real!
 Looking forward to your proposals!